Invokers

 Heavenly Deities

 Heavenly deities are portrayed as Benevolent gods that rule over a Heavenly Realm reserved for the good of heart.
 These deities tend to focus on the eradication of things that mortals fear such as the Undead, Sickness or other Species, all this is done to encourage conversions and indoctrination from specific facets of society that resonate with their doctrines.
-Due to the Magic of Faith, the more that believe, the greater that deities power.
+Due to the Magic of Faith, the more that believe, the greater that deity's power.

 Lesser Deities

-Lesser Deities are less established or less worshiped gods that are not on the same power scale as other Deities yet they might invest the power they do have more heavily in a single individual prophet, allowing them to rival and potentially exceed the power of other deities practitioners.
+Lesser Deities are less established or less worshiped gods that are not on the same power scale as other Deities yet they might invest the power they do have more heavily in a single individual prophet, allowing them to rival and potentially exceed the power of other deities' practitioners.

 Outsider Deities